joseeden/All-Things-Docker-and-Kubernetes/lab49_ConfigMaps_and_Secrets/README.md

 ## Introduction

-We'll be using the same architecture from the previous labs but we'll incorporate ConfigMaps and Secrets:
+We'll be using the same architecture from the previous labs but this time, we'll incorporate ConfigMaps and Secrets:

 - ConfigMap for Redis configuration
 - Secret for injecting sensitive environment variables into the app tier